 Does the thought of traveling excite you?
 Have you wanted to travel, but are worried about the negative impact it could have on your career?
 If so, keep reading because there are several benefits signing up as a contract allied health professional offers, including getting paid top rates to travel.

-Here at Advantis Medical, we specialize in matching top talent healthcare providers with facilities in need of additional support staff across the nation.
+Here at Advantis Medical, we are a travel nursing agency that specializes in matching top talent healthcare providers with facilities in need of additional support staff across the nation.
 This in turn allows us to help healthcare providers chase their dreams and explore different parts of the country while furthering their careers.
 For first time travelers, taking the leap of faith from employed to travel is the most difficult part, but yields great reward.
-You can become an Allied Health Traveler in no time, with a year or more of experience under your belt and a small amount of courage.
+You can become a travel allied health professional in no time, with a year or more of experience under your belt and a small amount of courage.

 So, let’s talk about the perks and the challenges.

 • You have options on where you go.

 • Flexibility and more control over your career.

 • Short-term commitment (usually 8-13 weeks), with options to extend depending on needs of facility.

 • Extended time off, if you choose it, allows you time to check off your bucket list items.

 • Resume building: make your resume stand out.